-- Technology: UW Health has implemented and utilizes a wide range of automation and technology in all phases of the medication-use process.
-Examples of such technology/automation include: IV workflow, automated dispensing cabinets, robotics, bedside barcode medication administration, carousels, perpetual inventory, high-speed packagers and fluidose.
+- Technology: UW Health has implemented and uses a wide range of automation and technology in all phases of the medication-use process.
+Examples of such technology/automation include: IV workflow, automated dispensing cabinets, robotics, bedside barcode medication administration, carousels, perpetual inventory, high-speed packagers and other unit dose packaging machines.

 - Clinical involvement: This residency has the same clinical expectations has all PGY-1 programs but also includes clinical operations — a unique aspect that provides the resident with the skills to connect clinical needs in practice with the operational background of how to dispense and administer medications in those areas.

 - Leadership: The resident is an integral part of the administrative team giving the resident many leadership experiences throughout residency, including committee participation and membership (e.g., Drug Product Supply and Selection, Inpatient Pharmacy Operations) and involvement in technician oversight.

 - Flexibility in tailoring the program to the interests of the resident: The resident will play an integral role in developing his or her rotation schedule and will be exposed to a variety of experiential learning opportunities offered at UW Health.
 Additionally, coursework at the School of Engineering or School of Business is available if formal training in change or process improvement is desired.

 Pharmacy Manager, Pharmacy Services Building (PSB)

 Medication Systems and Operations Administration and Leadership (MSOAL) Residency Program Director